MyRandomShit/tech-progression/reference_materials/94_16_timeline_the_plague.md

 - Maybe slow death teaches deeper caution
 - Maybe 20 years of plague changes humanity more than 4 years of winter

 **The Result:** By 2100, Kappa-4 has 2.1 billion people (vs. 9.5B Prime, 4.8B Omega-3).
 They live in isolated, sterile communities—maximum 50K per settlement, separated by "buffer zones."
 Cities are extinct (death traps during plague). **Physical contact is dangerous; 85% of interaction is virtual.** Network infrastructure is 8 years ahead of Prime (necessity: virtual life is survival).
 VR/AR ownership 98%.
 Remote work 94%.
 Technology is 30 years behind Prime overall but hyper-advanced in biomedical fields and virtual infrastructure.
 Lifespan 98 years (vs. 115 Prime).
-Society is paranoid, isolated, germophobic, but hyper-connected virtually. **Singapore Protocol Breach (2073): 46,800 dead from one equipment failure—reinforced paranoia permanently.** But: Zero biological weapons.
+Society is paranoid, isolated, germophobic, but hyper-connected virtually. **Singapore Protocol Breach (2073): 46,800 dead from one equipment failure—reinforced paranoia permanently.** **The Immune Carriers: 8 million survivors became permanent asymptomatic carriers—alive but exiled to ruined cities and dead zones, evolving 40+ new variants, the ongoing threat that never ends.** But: Zero biological weapons.
 Total ban on gain-of-function research.
 Quarantine culture.
 Bioengineering is TABOO.
 They learned.
-But the cost: 7.7 billion dead over 20 years.
+But the cost: 7.7 billion dead over 20 years, plus 8 million permanently exiled.
 The longest, slowest catastrophe.
-The invisible lesson.
+The invisible lesson with an invisible aftermath.

 ---